Price Experimentation and Interference: Revenue Management Setting

-We make the following assumption that implies Assumption \ref{as:diff_metric} and that is kept throughout the paper. \begin{assumption} The functions $D_0(p_0,p_1,q)$, and $D_1(p_0,p_1,q)$ are differentiable for all $p_0,p_1\in \mathbb{R}_+$ and $0<q<1$.
-In addition, $p_0,p_1\geq c$. \end{assumption} Note that the assumption precludes the case of perfect substitution between control and treatment products.
+\end{assumption} Note that the assumption precludes the case of perfect substitution between control and treatment products.
 Under perfect substitution, a negligible undercut of the treatment relative to the control price would result in a discrete increase of the treatment demand; as a result, the demand function would not be continuous.
-Even though, as initially stated, the firm is selling a single type of product, we can rationalize the smoothness assumption in at least one of two ways: (1) products can be identical in terms of observable characteristics but there may be latent horizontal differentiation; (2) there could be search frictions that do not allow customers to always buy the lowest-priced product.
+Even though, as initially stated, the firm is selling a single type of product, we can rationalize the smoothness assumption in at least one of two ways, commonly assumed in pricing settings: (1) products can be identical in terms of observable characteristics but there may be latent horizontal differentiation; (2) there could be search frictions that do not allow customers to always buy the lowest-priced product.